industrial-edge/ethernet-ip-getting-started/README.md

 ### Overview

-This application example describes how to get the data from a Rockwell PLC using the app Ethernet IP Connector with its respective configurator.
-The data flow goes through different applications, starting with the data acquisition.
-Therefore, the Ethernet IP Connector is used which writes all topics to the IE Databus.
-The Data Service subscribes to all those topics and stores the values in the database.
-Finally, the values are visualized using Performance Insight.
+This tutorial shows how to use the Industrial Edge applications Ethernet IP Connector to establish a connection between an Industrial Edge Device (IED) and a Rockwell PLC to transfer data from/to the PLC.
+These PLC variants are supported:

+* xxx
+* xxx

+On the Industrial Edge Device (IED), the data is published to the Databus.
+From there the data can be used within other Edge apps, e.g. the Flow Creator.

 ![Overview](/docs/graphics/overview-eip.png)